jourquin/Nodus/devtools/tests/README.md

 | Potentially avoidable Dijkstra time (worker sum) | The portion after the hypothetical stop, including full-call time for entirely skippable searches. |
 | Potentially avoidable edge examinations / share of observed Dijkstra time | Percentages of the corresponding observed totals; `n/a` means the denominator is zero. |

-First searches must establish reachability and contribute no savings estimate.
+For the reuse-between-alternatives estimate only, first searches must establish reachability and contribute no savings estimate.
 Newly unreachable targets, for example after cost overflow, must also be discovered before subsequent searches can reuse that knowledge.
 Duplicate OD destinations are counted once in each search's target set.
 Knowledge resets at every origin/mode/means boundary and worker job, including changes of group;
 a source change also clears it defensively.
 Reuse estimates require nonnegative, non-NaN initial edge costs and a finite markup multiplier of at least one.
 Infinite edge costs are allowed because they represent blocked links.
 Cost decreases and non-finite multipliers disable reuse estimates.

-Look first at **Potentially avoidable share of observed Dijkstra time**, together with the edge percentage and entirely skippable search count.
+For reuse between alternatives, inspect **Potentially avoidable share of observed Dijkstra time**, together with its edge percentage and entirely skippable search count.
 A high count of unreachable destinations alone is insufficient: a necessary destination might already require exploring almost the whole graph.
 These are worker sums and work counts, **not promised reductions in assignment wall time**.
 No search is shortened by this diagnostic.
 The observer adds overhead, and all its time is already inside the existing Dijkstra/assignment rows; do not add the diagnostic times to those rows.
+The observer reads the clock at search boundaries and once per reached requested destination, never for every edge or unrelated node.
+This extra measurement work is included in Dijkstra time.
-With the audit disabled, Fast Multi-flow uses the ordinary Dijkstra class with the selected graph/heap representation and no diagnostic counters, reachability storage, extra clock reads or per-edge observer calls.
+With the audit disabled, Fast Multi-flow uses ordinary Dijkstra with the selected graph/heap representation and no diagnostic counters, reachability storage or extra clock reads.
 Other algorithms retain their existing timing reports.

 `DijkstraReachabilityTest.java` uses synthetic graphs and a controlled clock to check exact node, edge and time attribution for partial and whole-search opportunities, first searches, duplicate and empty destination sets, unreachable targets introduced by overflow, sequence/source resets, invalid cost conditions and failed searches.
-It compares complete predecessor and distance arrays with ordinary Dijkstra, including 1,200 random searches across both graph/heap representations with cost ties, zero-cost edges and loading restrictions.
+It also checks first-route opportunities, searches with no reachable target, a last target at the end of the finite frontier, and the final target's outgoing edges.
+An independent trace of ordinary Dijkstra checks all retrospective node/edge counts, including 1,200 random searches across both graph/heap representations with cost ties, zero-cost edges and loading restrictions.
+Complete predecessor and distance arrays must match.
 No project or database is opened.
-Run these developer checks after changing the
+Run these developer checks after changing the diagnostic:
-diagnostic:

 ```sh
 ant build-project